massalabs/station/CONTRIBUTING.md

      ```

 3. **Running the Project:** Finally, to run MassaStation, execute the `massastation` binary.
 Navigate to <http://station.massa> to see MassaStation frontend.

+### Importing API Specifications into Postman

+To use the MassaStation endpoints in Postman, import the API specifications Swagger file by following the steps outlined in the [Postman Import document](docs/postman_swagger.md).

 ### Linting and Formatting